Community Economic Mobilization Initiative (CEMI)

-A Funder-designated Advised Fund and a Pooled Fund will offer ways for community partners to participate in CEMI.
-The Center will manage and regrant the funds.
+A Funder-designated Advised Fund and a Pooled Fund offers ways for community partners to participate in CEMI.
+The Center manages and regrants the funds.

-Technical Assistance and Training will build on our funded partners’ existing organizational capacity and will include a Technical Assistance Resource Center, a Steering Committee to provide guidance and oversight, peer learning and linkages to support organizing and power-building.
+Technical Assistance and Training builds on our funded partners’ existing organizational capacity and includes the CEMI Resources website, a Steering Committee to provide guidance and oversight, peer learning and linkages to support organizing and power-building.

 Mobilizing Community and Building Power to create a statewide advocacy network to amplify and build a grassroots constituency, develop and cultivate relationships with policy champions, and create accountability to ensure that goals are integrated at all levels of activity.